Stress is not an illness, but it can make you ill if you experience too much stress, and this can affect your mood, your body and your relationships .

 Anxiety and stress are not the same.
 If feelings of stress remain long after the event that caused them has passed, that’s anxiety.

 If you try to implement strategies to reduce stress levels with no effect, then you must access additional support to get a better understanding of your situation in order to prevent your wellbeing from deteriorating, to avoid compassion fatigue and burn-out.

-And remember that your employer carries a responsibility for your health and safety at work and may offer an employee assistance, a wellbeing programme and/or an occupational health service to support you.
+Your employer may offer an employee assistance, a wellbeing programme and/or an occupational health service to support you.

 Recognising how stress affects you is a first step towards dealing with it and asking for advice is the second step.
 RCN Member Support Services offer free, confidential advice, representation and support.
 Services include counselling, career advice, welfare rights and guidance, peer support and immigration advice.
 The team work closely with regional offices and legal services to ensure that RCN members are fully supported.
-For further information visit: rcn.org.uk/mss or call the RCN Customer Service Centre on 0345 772 6100.
+For further information visit: rcn.org.uk/mss or contact our advice team.

 Your accountability – please refer to 1.5 and 1.6 of NMC (2018) Future Nurse: Standards of Proficiency for Registered Nurses.
 Available at: nmc.org.uk/globalassets/sitedocuments/educationstandards/ future-nurse-proficiencies.pdf

 Make the most of your preceptor or senior nurse